sartorlab/mint_galaxy/README.md

 ```

-and also copy all the folders from tools folder.
+and then copy all the folders from tools folder.
-For custom tools, back-end installation of tools is required .
-Refer to the install_tools.sh file on github.
+For custom tools, back-end installation of tools is required.
+Refer to the install_tools.sh file on github for manual installation.
 ```
   bash install_deps.sh
   ```